 This characterization immediately generalizes to stabilizer ∞-groups of ∞-group actions.
 This we discuss below

 For -group actions

 Let be an (∞,1)-topos and be an ∞-group object in .
 Write for its delooping object.

-Then for any other object, an action of on is an object and a fiber sequence of the form
+For any object, an ∞-action of on is equivalently an object and a homotopy fiber sequence of the form

-Now for any global element, the stabilizer -group of at is the loop space object
+then the stabilizer -group of the -action at is the loop space object

 For any ∞-group in an (∞,1)-topos , its (right) action on itself is given by the looping/delooping fiber sequence